-The morning started out like any other for Stationary Engineer Cesar Quiroz.
-Reporting to the Avenal State Prison Co-Generation plant on July 9, he spotted a coworker who appeared to be unresponsive.
-Stationary Engineer Kevin Sizemore, slumped over in his chair in an office, was unresponsive and did not appear to be breathing.
+The morning started out like any other for Avenal State Prison (ASP) Stationary Engineer Cesar Quiroz but quickly changed when he saw his coworker was unresponsive.
+Reporting to the Co-Generation plant on July 9, he spotted Stationary Engineer Kevin Sizemore, slumped over in his chair in an office.
+Sizemore did not appear to be breathing.

-Quiroz immediately took action and gained access to the office.
-He placed Sizemore on the ground in a recovery position. then announced a medical emergency, requesting medical response to his location.
+Quiroz immediately took action, gaining access to the office and placing his unresponsive ASP coworker on the ground in a recovery position.
+He then announced a medical emergency, requesting medical response to his location.
 Within minutes, responding custody and medical staff, as well as an outside ambulance, arrived.

 As coworkers responded, multiple medical and custody staff took turns providing lifesaving CPR.